 Image source: Photospin.com

 What will make or break your business?
-Here are 13 important guidelines for turning your business idea into a successful business.
+What determines if it will be a success?
+Here are 13 tips for turning your business idea into a successful business.

 - Know yourself, your true motivational level, the amount of money you can risk, and what you're willing to do to be successful.Sure, we all want to make millions of dollars.
 But what are you willing to give up to reach that goal?
 How many hours a week will you work on an ongoing basis?
 How far out of your comfort zone are you willing to stretch?
 How far will your family stretch with you?
 To be successful, keep your business plans in line with your personal and family goals and resources.

 - Choose the right business for you.
 The old formula – find a need and fill it – still works.
 It will always work.
 The key to success is finding needs that you can fill, that you want to fill, and that will produce enough income to build a profitable business.

 - Be sure there really is a market for what you want to sell.
 One of the biggest mistakes startups make is to assume a lot of people will want to buy a particular product or service, because the business owner likes the ideas or knows one or two people who want the product or service.
 To minimize your risk for loss, never assume there is a market.
 Research the idea.
 Talk to real potential prospects (who aren't family and friends) to find out if what you want to sell is something they'd be interested in buying, and if so, what they'd pay for the product or service.

 - Plan to succeed.
 If you're not seeking investors or putting a huge sum of money into your business, you may not need an elaborate business plan, but you still do need a plan - one that specifies your goal – your destination – and then lays out at least a skeletal roadmap for how you'll get to where you want to go.
 The plan will change as you progress and learn more about your customers and competition, but it will still help you stay focused and headed in the right directions.
 Use our business planning worksheet to help develop that basic plan.